Asil Nadir: Escape to northern Cyprus

-Nadir was prosecuted on various counts of theft and fraud, amounting to 66 charges, but failed to appear at the trial in 1993 having travelled to the unrecognised Turkish Republic of Northern Cyprus, which has no extradition treaty with the United Kingdom, where he resided until 2010.
+Nadir faced 66 charges of theft and fraud, but failed to appear at his trial in 1993 after fleeing to the unrecognised Turkish Republic of Northern Cyprus, which has no extradition treaty with the United Kingdom, where he resided until 2010.
 Although a UK arrest warrant was subsequently issued for his breach of bail, it was not valid due to procedural reasons.
 In a 2003 interview with the BBC, Nadir vowed to return to the UK to attempt to clear his name.
 However, he said that he was fearful of the consequences to his health and refused to go back until the British government agreed to give him bail and not remand him in prison until his trial.
 On 26 August 2010, having provided bail of £250,000 and secured an agreement to not be remanded in prison until his trial, he returned to the UK.

-Peter Dimond, the pilot who flew Nadir out of the UK from Compton Abbas Airfield in a twin-engined private plane, was jailed for two years in August 1998 for committing an act intended to pervert the course of justice, but he was freed by the Court of Appeal in January 1999 when it quashed the conviction after it was discovered that Nadir was not technically on bail at the time of his escape as his bail had lapsed.
+Peter Dimond, the pilot who flew Nadir out of the UK from Compton Abbas Airfield in a twin-engined private plane, was jailed for two years in August 1998 for committing an act intended to pervert the course of justice, but he was freed by the Court of Appeal in January 1999 when it quashed the conviction after it was discovered that Nadir was not on bail at the time of his escape as his bail had lapsed.
 For the same reason, Ramadan Güney, who had stood guarantor for £1m of the £3.5m bail surety, was not required to pay over the funds.

 Later career

 Nadir ran a business in northern Cyprus called the Kıbrıs Media Group, which inter alia publishes the newspaper Kıbrıs (Turkish for 'Cyprus') and the English language weekly Cyprus Today.
 It also owns a radio and TV station.
 Nadir's outlets published articles critical of the Republican Turkish Party/Reform Party coalition government in the run-up to the April 2009 general election and actively supported the then opposition National Unity Party and Democratic Party.
-On 12 March 2009 Kıbrıs Media Group was suddenly presented with a tax demand in the amount of 11 million Turkish Lira ($6.3 million) payable the following day, on pain of the sequestration of its assets.
+On 12 March 2009 Kıbrıs Media Group was suddenly presented with a tax demand in the amount of 11 million Turkish lira ($6.3 million) payable the following day, on pain of the sequestration of its assets.
 Leading opposition politicians branded this action as an attempt to gag the free media.
 The edition of 14 March 2009 of Cyprus Today appeared as usual.

 Ministers subsequently awarded him a multimillion-euro contract to operate Lefkoniko Airport in northern Cyprus.